 True Shooting %

 LeBron James vs Michael Jordan playoff stats

-Playoffs is where LeBron James's talents are really unleashed.
+Playoffs are where LeBron James's talents are really unleashed.
 Every year during the playoffs, he proves to everyone watching why he is one of the greatest to play the game.
 While on the other hand, Jordan's 6 in 6 should speak for itself.

 Playoff averages (career)